haiwen/seafile-admin-docs/manual/maintain/clean_database.md

 ### File Access

-To clean the file access records, login in to MySQL/MariaDB and use the following command:
+Use the following command to clean the file access records:

 ```
 use seahub_db;